wp-plugins/cp-reservation-calendar/README.txt

 4. Configure the booking calendar settings at the administration menu >> Settings >> CP Reservation Calendar.
 5. To insert the reservation calendar form into some content or post use the icon that will appear when editing contents

+To update the plugin you can either overwrite the files or upload it via Plugins - Add New - Upload.

 == Frequently Asked Questions ==

 = Q: What means each field in the booking calendar settings area? =